Proposing a Self-Supporting Professional Master’s Degree Program

 - Specific financial details of faculty compensation should be explained in Section 6 “Resources”, Faculty FTE.

 - Explain the measures taken in designing the program to ensure that faculty will continue to provide at least the current level of faculty commitment to existing academic graduate programs.

 - Within the context of the department/school’s teaching policy for graduate education, explain how the teaching and service activities in this program will be counted and evaluated in merit and promotion cases.

 - If the proposed self-supporting degree anticipates requiring courses outside of the proposing academic unit(s), an MOU for teaching resources required to administer the graduate program curriculum must be provided for each of the affected departments and provided as an Appendix.

 1. Provide a list of present and proposed courses including instructors and supporting courses in related fields (for hybrid degrees, indicate whether the course is offered in residence or online).
 Include the existing or proposed catalog description as well as the projected staffing of all relevant courses for the next two-three years, along with a description of how the courses will be staffed, and how the staffing will affect existing course loads.
 (Any required courses not yet approved by the Committee on Courses of Instruction should be identified and syllabi provided as an Appendix; required COCI supplemental questions for online courses should also be included with their syllabi.)

 2. (If applicable) Identify required courses for specific concentrations (fields of emphasis).

 3. Describe any future course plans.

 For hybrid and online degrees only:

-4. Structure and platform for online course delivery (refer reviewers to the WASC report appendix for full details).
+4. Structure and platform for online course delivery.
 Explain: